What is TRISH?

-This is U.S. NSF Funded project (Office of Polar Programs) located in two research centers: Laboratory of Tree-Ring Research, University of Arizona and Earth Systems Research Center, University of New Hampshire.
+This U.S. NSF Funded project (Office of Polar Programs) is located in two research centers: Laboratory of Tree-Ring Research, University of Arizona and Earth Systems Research Center, University of New Hampshire.

 Yenisei River Basin

 Heat transported by the Yenisei River depends on both water temperature and river discharge.
 The heat flux dominated by summer discharge (May-Oct) has a volume peak in June, and a heat peak in June and August.
-Tree-ring growth responds to the weather conditions within these seasonal windows, which is most important to the Yenisei heat transport.
+Tree-ring growth responds to weather conditions within these seasonal windows, which is most important to the Yenisei heat transport.

 Selected Sites (with the VS-Lite Model)